 Programs

-Nonprofit programs and services are the core activities through which an organization fulfills its mission and creates impact.
-These can vary widely depending on the organization's focus and target population.
+Programs are the core of “what you do.”
+Nonprofit programs and services are the core activities through which an organization serves its community and affects the world.

 Common Types of Nonprofit Programs and Services: